-If you’ve worked through the above treatments to no avail, it may be time to look at your surgical options.
+If you’ve worked through the above treatments to no avail, it may be time to look at your surgical options to determine when it is necessary to get neck surgery.
 There is no set deadline by which your symptoms should have improved in order to necessitate surgery.
 Some medical professionals recommend trying alternative methods for up to six months before going the surgical route, while others advise attempting physical therapy for a minimum of six weeks first.
 Largely, your decision should depend on the severity of your condition as well as your pain tolerance.

-Follow the advice and the treatment plan suggested by your health care provider, or reach out to NJ Spine and Wellness if you need a consultation.
+If you’re having difficulty determining when it is necessary to get neck surgery, follow the advice and the treatment plan suggested by your healthcare provider, or reach out to NJ Spine and Wellness if you need a consultation.
 Besides exhausting alternative methods, common signs that it’s time to look at surgery include:

 —Degenerative disks causing neck pain that makes it difficult to live your regular life.
-These damaged disks might cause pain or numbness that limit your mobility and ability to perform normal activities.
+These damaged disks might cause pain or numbness that limits your mobility and ability to perform normal activities.